ClickUp vs Notion (2026)

 If your team's primary pain is "we need to organize knowledge, create docs, and build a company wiki," pick Notion.
 Its docs and database system are more flexible and better designed than ClickUp's.

-If you need both, don't pick one and force it.
+If you need both, do not pick one and force it.
 Use Notion for docs and ClickUp for project management.
 The integration between them works, and each team gets the best tool for their workflow.
 Trying to make one tool do everything leads to a mediocre experience on both fronts.

 Can Notion replace ClickUp for project management?